223 Hood House

 Overall Structure of the IA Dual Major

 The International Affairs (IA) Dual Major can complement and add a global dimension to any other major at UNH.
 Students take IA 401, the first core course, to provide a broad, interdisciplinary overview of international affairs and then progress to IA 501, where they further explore global issues and begin designing an international research project.
-Prior to the international experience, students take their foreign area elective — one of the three IA electives — focused on the country or region where they will conduct their international experience.
-The foreign area elective is meant to help prepare students both for their international experience in that country/region and to give depth to their capstone research focused on that country.
+IA dual majors take three electives, one course from each category list: Politics, Culture, and History and from Science, Environment, Economy, and Health.
+Students choose their 3rd elective from either list.
+IA electives are offered across the university and may be used to fulfill Discovery, Honors Program and/or other minor requirements.

 The international experience must be a minimum of eight weeks and ideally immerse students in a different culture, develop their second language skills and strengthen their knowledge and skills relevant to their intellectual and/or career interests.
 (See details and other requirements below.)
 Students are encouraged to conduct some of the research for their capstone projects while abroad, though this may not be feasible in all cases.
 Research projects can focus on a range of topics, as long as the chosen topic relates to or draws on the international experience in some way, either by focusing on that country/region or by examining more transnational or international themes students are exposed to during the time abroad.